 516 Broad ST, Seattle, WA 98109

 Our Seattle Center location is at the corner of 5th Avenue and Thomas Street, across from the Space Needle and the Museum of Pop Culture (formerly known as the Experience Music Project).
-Tours depart daily from this location 362 days each year.
+Tours depart from this location year-round.
 We are open on all holidays except Thanksgiving, Christmas Eve and Christmas Day.

 Click here for the current schedule.

 Our location is a convenient walk from the Space Needle, Pacific Science Center, Children’s Museum and many other Seattle Center attractions.
 If you’re in the downtown shopping district, you can also travel via the Seattle Monorail to Seattle Center for a short walk to us.

 Read what our guests love

 Ride the Ducks does not own or operate any of the nearby parking lots, but there is ample parking near our location.
 The Seattle Center Parking Garage is one block north of us at 5th & Harrison (516 Harrison Street, 98109).
 The rates vary depending on the time of year, but typically, you can pay a reasonable flat rate and park for up to 10 hours.
 There is also street parking in the neighborhoods around the area.
 The tour is 90 minutes long, so if your parking is limited by time, please be sure you purchase enough time.

 We understand that if you’re not familiar with the city, driving around in circles without a clue where to park isn’t how you want to spend your day.
 If this is you, we’d encourage you to park at the Seattle Center parking garage.
 You can ride the Seattle Monorail to Westlake Center and easily access downtown Seattle and Pike Place Market.